What is the best way to warm your soul on a wintry evening? Embrace the age-old Alpine drink known as Glühwein.

 So where did Glühwein’s heart-warming qualities come from?
 The ancient Romans are thought to have been the first to concoct Glühwein.
 As they conquered Europe, they didn’t just leave behind ruins and nifty hairdos.
 They also left wine’s enduring splendor.
 Glühwein included.

-The hardy folks in the Alps of South Tyrol, Austria and Germany took quite a liking to the sweetly spiced goodness of Glühwein.
+The hardy folks in the Italian Alps, Austria and Germany took quite a liking to the sweetly spiced goodness of Glühwein.
 Its warmth and cheer-inducing potency made it a must-have when facing the icy bluster of the mountains.

 How to Drink Glühwein